 Postnatal depression is a mental health disorder that some women experience in their first years after giving birth.
-It is estimated that around 10% to 20% of women experience anxiety and depression during their pregnancy and after having their babies.
-Fortunately, postnatal depression (PND) is treatable, and those dealing with the disorder get better in time.
+It is estimated that around 10% to 20% of women experience anxiety and depression during pregnancy and after having their babies.
+Fortunately, postnatal depression (PND) is treatable, and those dealing with the disorder become better in time.

 How Do I Know If I Have Postnatal Depression?